Oldham: Sport

 The Manchester Fencing Centre in Oldham opened in 2015 in the former Osborne Mill, and at 17,000 sqft was said to be "the largest centre of its kind".
 The Marshall Fencing Club trains there, under head coach and Commonwealth games medallist Stuart Marshall, and in 2019 won six gold medals at eight national ranking events.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter, and one of the two local relay transmitters (Dog Hill and North Oldham).